WD7ang/Weidong-Tang.github.io/_pages/about.md

 My research interests include **MLLM**, **RL**, **Efficient AI** and other emerging areas in AI.
 I enjoy exploring diverse research directions and collaborating with researchers across different fields.

-I am currently seeking **research internship opportunities** and **PhD positions**.
+I am currently seeking **research internship opportunities**.
 Feel free to reach out if you are interested in collaboration or potential opportunities.

 # 🔥 News